-On September 9, Apple revealed the Apple Watch, saying it can help people lead healthier lives.
-It joins a growing list of new health innovations including Health and HealthKit, set launch in September.
+On September 9 Apple revealed the Apple Watch with the promise that it can help people lead healthier lives.

 The Watch, available in early 2015, includes an activity app, a workout app, accelerometer, and a built-in heart rate sensor.